 In fact, if you’re wanting to make your coconut go further then check out my blog posts for homemade Coconut Butter, Virgin Coconut Oil, Coconut milk or my combined blog post showing you how to make homemade Coconut bowls, chips and Shreds.

-The process for making these coconut bites couldn’t be simpler.
+The process of making these coconut bites couldn’t be simpler.
 Which isn’t surprising considering they are made up of only 3 ingredients! – Shredded coconut, condensed coconut milk and dark chocolate.

 Simply, mix the condensed coconut milk and shredded coconut together.
 You can do it in a bowl, no need to get a food processor for this.